If you need to run your business successfully, you need business documents that are well-researched and well-drafted.

 Here are some features of Revv that open doors for better document management –

-- App integrations – This document management software offers integration with apps like Zoho CRM, Google Drive, Slack, Zapier, etc., making information transfer much easier and effective.
+- App integrations – This document management software offers integration with apps like Zoho CRM, Google Drive, Slack, Zapier, etc., making information transfer much easier and more effective.

 - Metalens – Metalens differentiates Revv from other document management solutions.
 It analyzes documents quickly and highlights important information (called metadata) for quick review or reference.
 Know more about Metalens feature in detail.

-- Activity tracker – This feature of Revv enables you to monitor the real time activity of all the users of a document.
+- Activity tracker – This feature of Revv enables you to monitor the real-time activity of all the users of a document.
 You can access a detailed log of who opened, signed, accepted, or rejected the document using this document management tool.

-- Easy accessibility – In a world where a mobile device and internet connection is ubiquitous, documents need to be mobile-friendly.
+- Easy accessibility – In a world where a mobile device and internet connection are ubiquitous, documents need to be mobile-friendly.
 Revv enables users to view and even sign documents using their mobile devices.
 You can directly share the Magic link or Snap link of a document.